Top 5 Library Story Times on the Main Line

 A Few Tips

-• Outdoor sessions pop up seasonally.
-Wayne Public Library runs an outdoor story time at Shai Shacknai Memorial Park when weather cooperates — a great change of scenery.
+- Outdoor sessions pop up seasonally.
+Wayne Public Library runs an outdoor story time at Shai Shacknai Memorial Park when weather cooperates.
+Worth checking their calendar in spring and fall.

 Story Time at Shai Shacknai Memorial Park